jarondlk/jaronchai-blog/_posts/2020-08-15-the-hobbit.markdown

 ### My Review and Opinion

-Today, I want to talk about one of the most beloved books of all time - "The Hobbit" by J.R.R.
-Tolkien.
-This classic children's fantasy novel has been captivating readers for over 80 years, and it's easy to see why.

 The story follows hobbit Bilbo Baggins on an epic adventure through Middle-earth with a group of dwarves, accompanied by the wizard Gandalf.
 They are on a quest to reclaim the treasure guarded by the dragon Smaug, and along the way, Bilbo faces many challenges and obstacles.
 From facing giant spiders in Mirkwood to battling against the orcs in the Misty Mountains, Bilbo must use his wits and bravery to survive and help the dwarves on their quest.

 One of the things I love about this book is the way it transports you to another world.
 The world of Middle-earth is rich and detailed, filled with unique and fantastical creatures, and you can't help but be drawn into the story.
 The characters are memorable and lovable, especially the hobbit himself, Bilbo.
 He's a relatable and endearing protagonist who starts off as a timid homebody, but through his journey, he grows into a confident and brave hero.